try0/wicket-iziToast/README.md

 # wicket-iziToast
 [Apache Wicket](https://wicket.apache.org/) utilities for using [iziToast](http://izitoast.marcelodolza.com/).
-wicket-iziToast converts feedback messages to JavaScript for displaying toast.
+wicket-iziToast converts the feedback message to JavaScript to display the toast.